mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## Collaborate on the direction for a solution

+ * Collaborate on the direction for a solution with decision makers and experts, people that are passionate about the problem space
+ * Model-Driven Design
+ * Collaboration is key.
+Don’t sit and wait for requirements - offer solutions.
+Don’t leave it to others.
+If you know the goal and know the business and can do IT you can offer solutions rather than waiting to be asked.
+ * What is the definition of an Analyst programmer?
+An analyst is an individual who performs analysis of a topic
+ * Offer opportunities / art of the possible before you are asked - be proactive
+ * Have lots of ideas / models
+ * Data entry example.
+Don’t assume anything - don’t think oh it doesn’t use code!

 ### Show a professional passion for the problem domain

+ * Don’t stop asking questions!
- * You cannot being to be useful to solve a problem or look for oppurtunity if you don't really understand the domain you are working in to a sufficently deep level
+ * You cannot begin to be useful to solve a problem or look for opportunity if you don't really understand the domain you are working in to a sufficiently deep level
  * Have passion for the problem space - this will make it easier to find solutions and more importantly opportunities
  * Focused  (Dan North) Deliberate Discovery at the constraint/bottleneck
  * You are a professional.
 You are paid well.
 You have a responsibility to understand the domain you are in.
  * You don’t need to show empathy, you need to enable your business!
+You need to show solidarity to help your business
  * Be proactive, be curious
  * Don’t accept mediocrity in business process
  * Programming is understanding and translating into a software specific language.
 The software proves our understanding.